 The allowable deductions are: a standard deduction for all households; a 20 percent earned income deduction; a deduction for dependent care costs when necessary for work, training, or education; a deduction for legally owed child support payments; a deduction for medical costs for elderly and disabled people; and an excess shelter cost deduction.

 Medical deduction.
 For elderly members and disabled members, allowable medical costs that are more than $35 a month may be deducted unless an insurance company or someone who is not a household member pays for them.
 Only the amount over $35 each month may be deducted.
 Allowable costs include most medical and dental expenses, such as doctor bills, prescription drugs and other over-the-counter medication when approved by a doctor, dentures, inpatient and outpatient hospital expenses, and nursing care.
-They also include other medically related expenses, such as certain transportation costs, attendant care, and health insurance premiums.
+They also include other medically-related expenses, such as certain transportation costs, attendant care, and health insurance premiums.
 The costs of special diets are not allowable medical costs.
 Proof of medical expenses and insurance payments is required before a deduction for these expenses may be allowed.

 Shelter deduction.
 The shelter deduction is for shelter costs that are more than half of the household's income after other deductions.
 Allowable shelter costs include the costs of rent or mortgage, taxes, interest, and utilities such as gas, electricity, and water.
-For most households, there is a limit on the amount of the deduction that can be allowed, but for a household with an elderly or disabled member all shelter costs over half of the household's income may be deducted.
+For most households, there is a limit on the amount of the deduction that can be allowed, but for a household with an elderly or disabled member, all shelter costs over half of the household's income may be deducted.

-The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital and family status.
+USDA prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital and family status.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).

-Contact your local SNAP office for further information or to file an application for SNAP benefits.
 For more information on the treatment of income, and a sample calculation of eligibility and benefits, see Eligibility and Benefits.